positlabs/electron-packager/readme.md

   The bundle identifier to use in the application helper's plist.

-`osx-sign` - *Object*
+`osx-sign` - *Object* or *true*

-  Object (also known as a "hash") of options specific to signing apps when the host platform is OS X and XCode is installed.
-See [electron-osx-sign](https://www.npmjs.com/package/electron-osx-sign#opts) for more detailed option descriptions.
+  If present, signs OS X target apps when the host platform is OS X and XCode is installed.
+When the value is `true`, pass default configuration to the signing module.
+The configuration values listed below can be customized when the value is an `Object`.
+See [electron-osx-sign](https://www.npmjs.com/package/electron-osx-sign#opts) for more detailed option descriptions and the defaults.
   - `identity` - *String*: The identity used when signing the package via `codesign`.
   - `entitlements` - *String*: The path to the 'parent' entitlements.
   - `entitlements-inherit` - *String*: The path to the 'child' entitlements.